 > 2007-09: Economic crisis and global recession.
 The credit crunch and ensuing financial crisis left a legacy of heightened cost efficiency measures.
 Arguably, many parts of the serviced office industry benefited from new-found business requirements for shorter office leases and greater flexibility.
 Yet business centers and coworking spaces weren’t immune to the recession, which left many with high vacancies and their own long-term lease deals to contend with.

-2010 – Adam Neumann and Miguel McKelvey founded WeWork, a shared workspace company.
+2010 – Adam Neumann and Miguel McKelvey founded WeWork, a shared workspace company, which currently has more than 430 locations across 86 cities worldwide.

-2015 – Regus acquired Avanta Serviced Office Group.
-In the same year, Regus made a significant move in the coworking sector by acquiring Spaces, a workspace operator founded in The Netherlands that’s now expanding across Europe, North America and Asia Pacific.
+2015 – Regus made a significant move in the coworking sector by acquiring Spaces, a workspace operator founded in The Netherlands that’s now expanding across Europe, North America and Asia Pacific.
 2015 also saw the launch of Chinese coworking brand UrWork.

 2016 – the UK votes to exit the European Union (‘Brexit‘) in a move that could significantly shake up the country’s flexible workspace market.

-2017 – i2 Office takes over Landmark Offices and Regus acquires Basepoint.
+2017 – i2 Office takes over Landmark Offices Plc, later re-branding to Landmark in 2018, and Regus acquires Basepoint.
 Additional funding from Japan’s SoftBank Group takes WeWork to $20billion valuation.
 Chinese coworking brand UrWork merges with NewSpace and later partners with Serendipity Labs to take on the global market.
 Also in 2017, the commercial property industry breaks ground in flexible workspace: Savills launches Workthere, Blackstone buys a majority stake in The Office Group, and British Land sets up Storey.